karllhughes/personal-blog-5/_posts/2021-11-17-overnight-success.md

 ![CFP Land home page](https://i.imgur.com/pqs8vZz.png)

 Within a year or two, I had over 2000 subscribers and I started talking to some of them about a paid SaaS tool based on CFP Land.
-This led me to learn more about the world of developer relations, and while I didn’t know it at the time, the connections I made while building CFP Land would be paramount to Draft.dev’s early success.
+This led me to learn more about the world of developer relations and all the [devrel job opportunities out there](https://devrelcareers.com/categories).
+While I didn’t know it at the time, the connections I made while building CFP Land would also be paramount to Draft.dev’s early success.

 A few months into creating SaaS features for CFP Land, I had a couple hundred dollars in monthly recurring revenue.
 Unfortunately, it started to flatline and I realized how small this target market was.
 Very few tech conference speakers would actually pay for something to help them manage conference talks, it just wasn’t something they’d pay for.